Symptoms I Treat

 OCD – Obsessive Compulsive Disorder

-Unfortunately, OCD is often misunderstood by the person suffering from it, their loved ones, and sometimes professionals.
-Someone that is suffering from OCD is having an unwanted thought, image or urge that gets stuck and repeats itself in their brain.
+OCD is often misunderstood by the person suffering from it, their loved ones, and sometimes professionals.
+Unfortunately, OCD with mental obsessions and compulsions are often misdiagnosed or not diagnosed for years.
+Someone that is suffering from OCD is having an unwanted thought, image, or urge that gets stuck and repeats itself in their brain.
 Typically these thoughts are related to disturbing “what if” scenarios and uncertainty that torment the sufferer.
-These obsessive thoughts trigger intense distressing feelings that manifest in compulsions to avoid or rid the person of the fearful thoughts.
+These obsessive thoughts trigger intensely distressing feelings that manifest in compulsions to avoid or rid the person of fearful thoughts.
 The compulsions are coping behaviors and rituals the person does in an attempt to neutralize or make the obsessions go away.
 Initially, submitting to the compulsions may temporarily ease the tension, however, this is frequently an OCD trap.
 Doing the compulsion does not totally appease the feeling.
-The anxiety does not fully subside and the rituals become more time consuming and can negatively impact the person’s quality of life, occupation, and relationships.
-People with OCD can feel as though they are going crazy and may not have shared their struggle with anyone.
-Being courageous and willing to meet the intensity of OCD daily with greater fierceness can impact the success.
+The anxiety does not fully subside and the rituals become more time-consuming and can negatively impact the person’s quality of life, occupation, and relationships.
+People with OCD can feel as though they are going crazy and may not have shared their struggles with anyone.
+Being courageous and willing to meet the intensity of OCD daily with greater fierceness can impact success.
 Fortunately, ERP in combination with CBT or ACT is proven to be the most effective therapy in dealing with OCD.